JGMelon22/SampleNestJS/README.md

 # Users NestJS API
-A vacations side project and first attempt to work with NestJS.
+A vacations side project and first attempt to work with NextJS.
-Do not take it to serious, I'm trying to understant TypeScript and Node at the back-end.
+Do not take it to serious, I'm trying to understand TypeScript and Node at the back-end.

 ### 🧰 Tech Stack